wilsonkaya/password-reminder/README.md

 # User Story

--As an user I want to store(create) website name and keywords, so that I can reach them wen I need.
+- As an user I want to store(create) website name and keywords, so that I can reach them wen I need.

--As a user I want to index webpages and password hints so that I can remember my passwords
+- As a user I want to index webpages and password hints so that I can remember my passwords

 - As a user I want to update my password hints so that they will be more actual

--As a user I want to delete password hint because I don’t need it anymore
+- As a user I want to delete password hint because I don’t need it anymore